Eximchain/abi2api/README.md

 - `package.json` : Boilerplate values from Swagger
 - `README.md` : Boilerplate text from Swagger

-You can find a more thorough explanation of how abi2api maps smart contracts to an OpenAPI spec over at the [`abi2oas`](https://github.com/Eximchain/abi2oas#method-mapping) repository.
+`abi2api` converts ABIs on a function-by-function bases using [`abi2oas`](https://github.com/Eximchain/abi2oas#method-mapping).
+You can learn more there about the details of how each function is converted.

 ## Installation
 Install the package globally from npm using your favorite package manager: